Spectral Ranking: Followers

-\textbf{\cite{KleASHE}} HITS is Kleinberg's algorithm for finding \emph{authorities} and \emph{hubs} in a (part of a) web graph.
-HITS computes the first left and right singular vectors of a matrix $A$, which are the spectral ranking of $AA^T$ and $A^TA$, respectively.
-Note, however, that HITS is able to extract clustering information from additional singular vectors.
+\textbf{\cite{BonSGIC}} Bonacich proposes to rank individuals and groups simultaneously, given the person/group incidence matrix, by computing the first left and right singular vectors of the incidence matrix $M$, which are the spectral rankings of $MM^T$ and $M^TM$, respectively.

-\textbf{\cite{PBMPCR}} PageRank is the damped Markovian spectral ranking of the adjacency matrix of a web graph.
-The boundary condition is called \emph{preference vector}, and it can be used to bias PageRank with respect to a topic, to personal preferences, or to generate trust scores~\cite{GyGCWSTR}.
+\textbf{\cite{FriTFCM}} Friedkin discusses a damped version of French's consensus theory based on a row-stochastic matrix $M$.
+However, halfway through the paper he defines the \emph{total effect centrality} of an entity as the average of the off-diagonal entries of a column of $(1-\alpha)(1-\alpha M)^{-1}$.
+If we forget the motivations behind Friedkin's model and take the average of \emph{all} entries, instead, we obtain a damped (Markovian) spectral ranking of $M$ with constant boundary condition.
+If $M$ is obtained by normalizing the rows of the adjacency matrix of a graph, we obtain exactly PageRank~\cite{PBMPCR}.

-\textbf{\cite{KSCLSS}} In the context of computational learning, the \emph{von Neumann kernel} (a particular kind of \emph{diffusion kernel}) introduced by Kandola, Shawe--Taylor and Cristianini derives from a kernel matrix $K$ a new kernel matrix $K(1-\lambda K)^{-1}$, that is, Katz's index.
-The idea is that the new kernel contains higher order correlations (in their leading example $K$ is the cocitation matrix of a document collection).
+\textbf{\cite{KeePFTRFT}} Keener discusses a few different rankings for football teams based on the results of played games.
+He computes dominant eigenvectors of different matrices derived from game outcomes.
+This paper is one of the very few ones explicitly quoting both Wei and Berge, albeit not Landau.